canonical/mir/doc/sphinx/how-to/developing-a-wayland-compositor-using-mir.md

+---
+discourse: 30112
+---

+# Developing a Wayland Compositor using Mir

 ## Overview

 The Mir project provides libraries for creating Wayland compositors.
 The design is intended to make it easy build something simple and easy to customize the compositor in a number of ways.